-Our board of directors is currently composed of eight members.
+Our board of directors will be composed of seven members upon the closing of this offering.
 As a foreign private issuer, under the listing requirements and rules of Nasdaq, we are not required to have independent directors on our board of directors, except that our audit committee is required to consist fully of independent directors, subject to certain phase-in schedules.
 However, our board of directors has determined that Drs.
-Anderson, Dhingra and Murphy, Ms. Butitta and Mr. Berriman, representing four of our eight directors, do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of director and that each of these directors is "independent" as that term is defined under Nasdaq rules.
+Anderson, Dhingra and Murphy, Ms. Butitta, Ms. Bain and Mr. Berriman, representing six of the seven directors who will be serving upon the closing of this offering, do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of director and that each of these directors is "independent" as that term is defined under Nasdaq rules.